rohanmaity123/docs/docs/index.md

 ## What is AppSeed
 ---

-Anyone, even without an account, can use AppSeed to [generate web apps](/app-generator/) and code modern apps on top of our [boilerplate code](/boilerplate-code/).
-The official [repository](https://github.com/app-generator) contains more than 200 projects released under permissive licenses (MIT, LGPL, CCA30).
+AppSeed is a platform that uses automation tools to convert flat HTML into simple, unopinionated starters enhanced with basic modules and features.

 <br />

 ## What we provide
 ---

-AppSeed is a service built for developers and we provide a cutting-edge [web app generator](/app-generator/), pre-build [boilerplate code](/boilerplate-code/) and **web apps** prototyped on different languages and architectures.
+AppSeed is a service built for developers and we provide a simple [web app generator](/app-generator/), pre-build [boilerplate code](/boilerplate-code/) and **web apps** prototyped in different languages and architectures.

 <br />